 - If needed, add a bit more olive oil in the pot and saute the onions for a couple of minutes.
 Remember to scrape off the tasty brown meat bits from the bottom of the pot.
 Add the garlic after a couple of minutes (garlic cooks faster) and saute both until softened, about 5-10 minutes.

-- Meanwhile, heat the pre-cooked bacon in the microwave for about 1:10-1:20, until crispy.
-Crumble and add to the softened onions and garlic and mix.
+- Add the crumbled bacon to the softened onions and garlic and mix.

 - Pour the chicken broth into the onion, garlic and bacon mixture.
 Liquid will deglaze the pot, scrape up any remaining brown bits from the bottom.
 Bring to a boil over high heat.
 Add the potatoes, and boil until fork tender, about 20 minutes.